Grade of Trail:

 The south shore is approximately 14 miles in length, stretching from Kielder Dam to Kielder Castle Visitor Centre and including Tower Knowe Visitor Centre and Leaplish Waterside Park.

 The Lakeside Way on the north shore of Kielder Water runs from Hawkhope car park at the north end of the dam to Kielder Castle Visitor Centre.
 The distance is just less than 12 miles.
 Unlike the south shore, there are no visitor centres along the north shoreline so please be adequately prepared before setting out.
+Note some of the climbs on the Northshore can be steep and require a decent level of fitness.

 The North and South shores at the Kielder village end are connected by a new loop of track at Kielder Viaduct that allows you to access this spectacular 150 year-old skew arched viaduct via the route of the old Border Counties railway line.